ringthebell02/user-unblocked/README.md

 # Games
 These games were found on various websites.
 I am simply creating a list of them.
 # AI
-The only "decent" AI that I have found that is unblocked (at least on my school's network" is Microsoft CoPilot.
+The only "decent" AI that I have found that is unblocked (at least on my school's network) is Microsoft CoPilot.
 I keep forgeting to change the link from ChatGPT to Copilot.
 Again, suggestions are appreciated.